neolovepineapple/iregnet_proposal/proposal.md

 ## Schedule Conflicts

 I will commit my whole summer to GSoC.
-There will be no other internships or projects during this summer.
+There will be no other internships or projects during this period.

 ## Mentors
 **Mentor names:**